wp-plugins/duplicator/readme.txt

 = Overview =
 Duplicator enables you to:

-* Move a site between domains or hosts
+* Move / migrate a site between domains or hosts
 * Pull down a live site to localhost for development
 * Manually back up a site
 * Duplicate a live site to a staging area or vice versa
 * Bundle up an entire WordPress site for easy reuse or distribution
+* Perform a full WordPress migration without messy import/export sql scripts

 = Move and Backup =
-Duplicator creates a package that bundles all the site's plugins, themes, content, database and WordPress core files into a simple zip file called a package.
+Duplicator creates a package that bundles all the site's plugins, themes, content, database and WordPress files into a simple zip file called a package.
 This package can then be used to easily restore a site to any location you wish.
-Move on the same server, across servers and pretty much any location a WordPress site can be hosted.
+Move on the same server, across servers and pretty much any location a WordPress site can be hosted.  *WordPress is not required for installation* since the package contains all site files.

-= Improve Your Workflow =
-Duplicator can also eliminate repeat site configuration work if you have a favorite theme, set of plugins or content you install on all sites.
-Instead of manually configuring these over and over, with Duplicator you just need to configure a single site which you then bundle up into a package.
-From that point forward, you can install the package in different locations to instantly create pre-configured sites!
-Web designers/developers can even create a package collection of the various starter sites they regularly install to save them setup time.
+= Improve Your Workflow with Pre-Bundled Sites = Duplicator lets you make your own pre-configured sites to eliminate rework.
+Instead of manually configuring your favorite theme, set of plugins or content over and over, now just configure a single site and bundle it up into a Duplicator package.
+Once you have the bundled site, you can install it over and over to different locations to instantly create many pre-configured sites!

 = Duplicator Pro =
 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as:

 * Scheduled backups
 * Cloud Storage to Dropbox, Google Drive, Amazon S3 and FTP
-* MultiThreaded to support larger web sites &amp; databases
+* Multi-threaded to support larger web sites &amp; databases
-* Multisite (MU) support
+* Migrate an entire multisite network in one shot
+* Install a multisite subsite as a new standalone website
-* Database creation *in the installer*
+* Database and user creation *in the installer* with cPanel API
 * Connect to cPanel directly from installer
 * Email notifications
 * Professional support